coinmetrics/data/README.md

 ### CSV archives

-This data is similar to Coin Metrics [Community Data Downloads](https://coinmetrics.io/data-downloads/).
+This data is similar to Coin Metrics [Community Data Downloads](https://coinmetrics.io/community-network-data/).

 Files:

 * `csv/<coin>.csv` - CSV file per coin with all available free metrics
-* [csv/metrics.csv](csv/metrics.csv) - CSV file with metrics descriptions

 The archives are updated daily.